1. Stanford’s endowment covers only about 20 percent of the university’s budget.

-4. Stanford’s faculty, researchers, and students are working urgently to address the COVID-19 crisis and improve the health and well-being of people around the world.
+3. Stanford's faculty, researchers, and students are working urgently to address humanity's biggest challenges and improve the health and wellbeing of people around the world.

-The majority of gifts to Stanford—and almost 80 percent of endowment funds—are restricted.
+The majority of gifts to Stanford—and 75 percent of endowment funds—are restricted.
 Funds given for research, for example, cannot be used for financial aid.
 Annual gifts can be used to address the areas of greatest need or to meet unexpected expenses.